-When measuring overall success of an email, there are a few key metrics to keep in mind.
+When measuring the overall success of an email, there are a few key email engagement metrics to keep in mind.

 First, you want to measure overall clickthroughs.
 See if the numbers remain consistent over time, and if they don’t, you’ll know it’s time to reevaluate your strategy.

-According to MailChimp, a newsletter in any industry receives an average clickthrough rate below 4%.
+According to Campaign Monitor, a newsletter in any industry receives an average clickthrough rate below 4%.
 Not exactly staggering numbers, but it helps to have a benchmark in mind when testing effectiveness.

 Another crucial element is your spam rate, which can yet again be tracked through most email automation services.

-Email testing is an ongoing process, and should be done frequently to ensure the best results.
+Email testing is an ongoing process and should be done regularly to ensure the best results.